-- WHEREAS, for more than 25 years, North Carolina lawmakers from both parties have failed to meet their constitutional obligation to provide all children in the state with a sound basic education: and - WHEREAS, far too many students, particularly students of color, students from economicallydisadvantaged families, students with disabilities, English learners, and rural students have been denied the opportunities promised to them under the North Carolina Constitution: and
+- WHEREAS, for more than 25 years, North Carolina lawmakers from both parties have failed to meet their constitutional obligation to provide all children in the state with a sound basic education; and - WHEREAS, far too many students, particularly students of color, students from economicallydisadvantaged families, students with disabilities, English learners, and rural students have been denied the opportunities promised to them under the North Carolina Constitution; and

-WHEREAS, the State Constitution and North Carolina General Statutes place the responsibility to fund a public school system that provides every child in the state with access to a sound basic education with the State of North Carolina, both the executive and legislative branches; and WHEREAS, adequate educational opportunities cannot realistically be provided without adequate education funding; and WHEREAS, on March 15, the State submitted to the court a long-term comprehensive remedial plan ("Leandro Plan") detailing specific steps State leaders must enact to remedy the ongoing constitutional violations in our public school system and ensure that all students have access to the education they are owed under the State Constitution; and WHEREAS, the Leandro Plan represents the bare minimum of the steps State leaders must take to fulfill their constitutional duties and is not a menu from which policymakers may select their preferred initiatives; and WHEREAS, Governor Cooper's Budget Recommendations for 2021-23 demonstrate that the Leandro Plan can be fully implemented within existing State resources; and WHEREAS, on June 7, Judge W. David Lee ordered the state to implement the Leandro Plan "in ful and in accordance with the timelines set forth therein;" and WHEREAS, district leaders, including school board members, stand ready to direct additional State resources to the students and schools with the greatest needs, such that all children have an equal opportunity to realize their full potential; and WHEREAS, receiving a quality education is paramount to catalyzing the full growth and self-actualization of students, families, communities, and our State as a whole.
-North Carolina Plan to ensure year.
-EFORE, BE IT RESOLVED, that we the Durham County Commission request(s) that the General Assembly fully enact the policy and funding reforms included in the Leandre that all North Carolina students have access to a sound basic education by the 2028 school by of October 2021. - Brenda A. Howerton, Chair Wendy Jacobs, Vice-Chair Nida Allam, Commissioner Nimasheena Burns, Commissioner Heidi Carter, Commissioner
+- WHEREAS, the State Constitution and North Carolina General Statutes place the responsibility to fund a public school system that provides every child in the state with access to a sound basic education with the State of North Carolina, both the executive and legislative branches; and - WHEREAS, adequate educational opportunities cannot realistically be provided without adequate education funding; and - WHEREAS, on March 15, the State submitted to the court a long-term comprehensive remedial plan ("Leandro Plan") detailing specific steps State leaders must enact to remedy the ongoing constitutional violations in our public school system and ensure that all students have access to the education they are owed under the State Constitution; and - WHEREAS, the Leandro Plan represents the bare minimum of the steps State leaders must take to fulfill their constitutional duties and is not a menu from which policymakers may select their preferred initiatives; and - WHEREAS, Governor Cooper's Budget Recommendations for 2021-23 demonstrate that the Leandro Plan can be fully implemented within existing State resources; and - WHEREAS, on June 7, Judge W. David Lee ordered the state to implement the Leandro Plan "in full and in accordance with the timelines set forth therein;" and - WHEREAS, district leaders, including school board members, stand ready to direct additional State resources to the students and schools with the greatest needs, such that all children have an equal opportunity to realize their full potential; and - WHEREAS, receiving a quality education is paramount to catalyzing the full growth and selfactualization of students, families, communities, and our State as a whole.

+NOW, THEREFORE, BE IT RESOLVED, that we the Durham County Commission request(s) that the North Carolina General Assembly fully enact the policy and funding reforms included in the Leandro Plan to ensure that all North Carolina students have access to a sound basic education by the 2028 school year.